HMS-IDAC/MatBots/README.md

 different implementations.
 For that reason, to avoid errors use the bot from inside that bot's directory.
 For example, call nucleiSegmentationBot from the folder NucleiSegmentationBot, spotsInNucleiBot from SpotsInNucleiBot, and so on.
+Also, do not add a bot's folder to the Matlab path, because that might make functions of the current folder lose higher priority status.

 For references and video tutorials, see https://hms-idac.github.io/MatBots/